 Our club has a positive interest in local activities, with many members not only supporting the disadvantaged children in our area but also volunteering in many and various ways.

-Members of our Club are a diverse group of 119 women from many walks of life and life stages.
-Our official meeting is held monthly with an average attendance of some 80 members who enthusiastically support the club.
+Members of our club are a diverse group of about 120 women from many walks of life and life stages.
+Our official meeting is held on the second Tuesday of each month at the Caloundra Power Boat Club, with an average attendance of some 90 enthusiastic members.

-- Meeting Day is 2nd Tuesday each month
+- Meeting Day is 2nd Tuesday each month at 6.15 pm

 Keep up to date with what is happening around the clubs.